-Side Effects and Symptoms of Percocet Withdrawal:
+Side Effects and Symptoms of Percocet Withdrawal

 Depending on the dosage of Percocet and length of use, the onset of withdrawal symptoms may look and feel a bit different.
-Obviously the withdrawal period is different for someone who had taken the narcotic for a few weeks after an injury than for those who have been dependent on the drug for long periods of time.
-Typically within 24 hours of the last dose of Percocet, an individual will start feeling bouts of anxiety, tiredness and begin to feel sweaty and clammy.
+Obviously, the withdrawal period is different for someone who had taken the narcotic for a few weeks after an injury than for those who have been dependent on the drug for long periods of time.
+Typically, within 24 hours of the last dose of Percocet, an individual will start feeling bouts of anxiety and tiredness and begin to feel sweaty and clammy.
 As the detox period progresses, someone going through Percocet withdrawal can start feeling nauseous and experience stomach discomfort, which could lead to diarrhea and vomiting.
 It is not uncommon to also have an elevated heartbeat and trouble sleeping as your body fights to rid the toxins built up by the powerful opioid.
 Other symptoms can also include runny nose, body aches, restlessness, fever, and in severe cases hallucinations.

-Timeline of Percocet Withdrawal:
+Timeline of Percocet Withdrawal

-Typically the harshest symptoms of Percocet will last no more than a couple of days.
-However depending on the frequency of use, in severe cases withdrawal could last up to a couple weeks.
+Typically, the harshest symptoms of Percocet will last no more than a couple of days.
+However, depending on the frequency of use, in severe cases withdrawal could last up to a couple weeks.
 The average user will begin to experience symptoms of Percocet withdrawal within the first 24 hours of their last use.
-In the early stages of withdrawal a person will start getting headaches and muscles aches as well as begin to lose their appetite.
+In the early stages of withdrawal, a person will start getting headaches and muscles aches as well as begin to lose their appetite.
 They may also begin to experience anxiety and difficulty sleeping, while having waves of Percocet cravings.

 As a person moves into the second day of Percocet withdrawal, symptoms begin to become more severe as anxiety and insomnia will worsen.
 New symptoms may also begin to appear such as body sweats, stomach cramps and a constant runny nose.
 As the day goes on, their heart rate will begin to heighten and body aches will start to worsen, typically in the muscles and joints.